Variable Propagation Conditions (G3A10)

 But the conditions won’t last forever.
 Sunspots vary over time and, as this question points out, HF propagation conditions will vary along with the sunspots.
 Two primary cyclical activities impact the sunspot variations.

 11 year sunspot cycle: The sun is a complex and dynamic star, and its magnetic activity that drives sunspot creation varies naturally over an 11 year period.
 Sunspots will increase during the “solar maximum” and decrease near the “solar minimum.”
-The sun is currently coming out of solar minimum [early 2022] and trending toward a solar max expected in mid-2025.
+The sun is currently moving toward a solar maximum expected in mid-2025.

-The answer to General Class question G2B10, “What causes HF propagation conditions to vary periodically in a 28-day cycle?” is “C. The Sun’s rotation on its axis.”
+The answer to General Class question G2B10, “What causes HF propagation conditions to vary periodically in a 26- to 28-day cycle?” is “C. Rotation of the Sun's surface layers around its axis.”

 -- Stu WØSTU